Won: Court ruled that Alaska’s regulations unlawfully restrict free speech

 Historically, entertainment and games in breweries and wineries have been completely banned.
 In the past, the Alcohol Beverage Control Board has denied proprietors’ requests to host events such as poetry readings, craft classes, and storytelling hour.
 Moreover, these establishments were prohibited from providing seating at the bar where alcohol is served, and they were required to close up shop before prime-time TV began.

-The new law serves only to hamstring breweries and wineries from creating prosperous, family-friendly environments, especially in Alaska’s tourist-heavy areas.
+The new law served only to hamstring breweries and wineries from creating prosperous, family-friendly environments, especially in Alaska’s tourist-heavy areas.
 Furthermore, live entertainment, such as music, is protected as free speech under the U.S. and Alaska Constitutions.
 The government can neither block protected expression nor subject it to unconstitutional permitting requirements.

 • Don and Sherry Stead opened Grace Ridge Brewing after tinkering with garage brews for several years.
 They managed to survive the pandemic by offering 32-ounce to-go cans and filling growlers.
 The Steads’ success is a result of their strong involvement in the community, including supporting local artists, offering workshops, and hosting fundraisers.